 Software as a service (SaaS) refers to software that is made available by a third party online.
-You might also see the terms ASP (application service provider) or HSV (hosted software vendor) used to identify this type of offering.
+You might also see the terms ASP (application service provider) or HSV (hosted software vendor) used to identify this type of offering, but those are now used less frequently.
 SaaS is potentially a very big deal.
 Firms using SaaS products can dramatically lower several costs associated with the care and feeding of their information systems, including software licenses, server hardware, system maintenance, and IT staff.
 Most SaaS firms earn money via a usage-based pricing model akin to a monthly subscription.
 Others offer free services that are supported by advertising, while others promote the sale of upgraded or premium versions for additional fees.

 Make no mistake, SaaS is yet another direct assault on traditional software firms.
 The most iconic SaaS firm is Salesforce.com, an enterprise customer relationship management (CRM) provider.
 This "un-software" company even sports a logo featuring the word "software" crossed out, Ghostbusters-style.J.
 Hempel, "Salesforce Hits Its Stride," Fortune, March 2, 2009.
 Other enterprise-focused SaaS firms compete directly with the biggest names in software.
 Some of these upstarts are even backed by leading enterprise software executives.
-Examples include NetSuite (funded in part by Oracle's Larry Ellison-the guy's all over this chapter), which offers a comprehensive SaaS ERP suite; and Workday (launched by founders of Peoplesoft), which has SaaS offerings for managing human resources.
+Examples include NetSuite (funded in part by Oracle's Larry Ellison-the guy's all over this chapter), which offers a comprehensive SaaS ERP suite; Workday (launched by founders of Peoplesoft), which has SaaS offerings for managing human resources; and Aravo, which offers supply chain management software as SaaS.
 Several traditional software firms have countered start-ups by offering SaaS efforts of their own.
 IBM offers a SaaS version of its Cognos business intelligence products, Oracle offers CRM On Demand, and SAP's Business ByDesign includes a full suite of enterprise SaaS offerings.
-Even Microsoft has gone SaaS.
+Even Microsoft has gone SaaS, with a variety of Web-based services that include CRM, Web meeting tools, collaboration, e-mail, and calendaring.